USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

   <h4><span class="fa fa-check"></span> Do</h4>
   * You must include a salary with a numeric value other than “0”.
   * Include a minimum and maximum salary.
-  * Include an hourly wage, if relevant — the system will map hourly wages to a per-year salary using the pay filter in the USAJOBS search.
+  * Include an hourly wage, if relevant—the system will map hourly wages to a per-year salary using the pay filter in the USAJOBS search.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>